jbenasuli/consumer_behavior/README.md

 The presentation outlines the project, including the following:

 Selected topic: ✅

-- Ecommerce Consumer Beahvior: An Investigation of Amazon’s Consumer Behavior
+- Ecommerce Consumer Behavior: An Investigation of Amazon’s Consumer Behavior

 - Reason they selected the topic: ✅
   - Data analysis is key for strategic and well-informed decision making